mozilla/DeepSpeech/native_client/README.md

 It is required to use our fork of TensorFlow since it includes fixes for common problems encountered when building the native client files.

-If you'd like to build the language bindings, you'll also need:
+If you'd like to build the language bindings or the decoder package, you'll also need:

 * [SWIG](http://www.swig.org/)
 * [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) (for Node.JS bindings only)